braygo/Chess/README.md

 # Chess

-This is a C++ implementation of the class game Chess.
+This is a C++ implementation of the class game Chess using SFML to display graphics.

-I have already coded Chess in this language once before, but this will be a complete recreation from scratch with the aim of improving code quality and adding functionalities.
+I have already coded Chess in this language once before as part of a group project, but this will be my own recreation of Chess from scratch with the aim of improving code quality and adding functionalities.

-This game uses SFML to display graphics.